USAJOBS/help-center/how-to/application/status.md

 2. Click **Find &amp; filter applications**.
 3. Select at least one of the status checkboxes.
 You can select more than one status at a time.
 4. Review your applications list—the applications will automatically filter based on your selection.

-* The number next to each status tells you how many of your applications have that status.
-* A brief description of each status appears if you place your cursor on top of the status (For example, place your cursor on top of Received to reveal the description).

 ### Finding